cmembrez/Raspberry-Robotics101/projects/DC-Box/Tensorflow/readme.md

 In this section we train a model with a standard dataset.
 ImageNet, Mnist ...
 After that we freeze the last layer and train it with our own dataset.

+## New model

+In this section we would like to train a completely new Tensorflow model.